jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 A: Drinking cilantro juice with coconut cream and dairy cream, berries and coconut cream.
 That's a safe way to do it.
 But to get rid of the plaque, you just need to heat the body, get high blood pressure.
 High blood pressure we have for a reason.
 Everybody who has clogged arteries gets heart, gets elevated blood pressure.
 It's to stretch out those veins or else they end up getting strokes.
 And the doctors got it completely backwards.
 Because the pharmaceutical industry wants your money.
 Do you have a question?

 Q: Yeah, I do.
 I got two.
-One is since you travel a lot in Thailand, have you heard, I'm sure you must have heard the food mangosteen ?
+One is since you travel a lot in Thailand, have you heard, I'm sure you must have heard the food mangosteen?

 A: Yeah.